tangrams/tangram/README.md

 ![tangram-header](https://cloud.githubusercontent.com/assets/459970/7569087/8cd14df6-f7d4-11e4-8360-db31790d2bbf.png)
 </a>

 Tangram is a JavaScript library for rendering 2D & 3D maps live in a web browser with WebGL.
-It is tuned for OpenStreetMap but supports any source of GeoJSON/TopoJSON or binary vector tiles.
+It is tuned for OpenStreetMap but supports any source of GeoJSON/TopoJSON or binary vector data, including tilesets and single files.

 ## Quickstart